SupeRuier/awesome-active-learning/AL_core.md

   It decides how the data reveal and how to get the instance to query.
   - Pool based: select instance from a pre-collected data pools to annotate.
   - Stream based: decide wether to annotate the comming instance in a data stream.
+  - Query synthesis: the queried instances are synthezised by the algorithm.
 - Task:
   The mission we are going to accomplish.
 - Batch mode: